Zoominfo/api-auth-python-client/README.md

 -----END PRIVATE KEY-----'''
 </code></pre>

-Wrong way: Pasting the private key as follows would throw the error "ValueError: Could not deserialize key data." because there are extra spaces on each line in the key.
+*Wrong way*: Pasting the private key as follows would throw the error "ValueError: Could not deserialize key data." because there are extra spaces on each line in the key.
 <pre><code>
 '''